 - Yes it is possible.
 It's just that the slogan of the famous commander "not by number but skill" fits the agriculture perfectly well.
 To provide people with quality products at affordable prices, we need to make serious efforts, create modern agricultural production, implement scientific developments and attract investors.
 In and of itself on Sakhalin, nothing will grow or mature.

 What is being done now?
 I can list.
-The number of livestock today is about 5 thousand heads, and this is 165% compared to last year’s level, we imported more than 1,5 thousands of animals of excellent meat breeds.
+The livestock population is about 5 thousand heads today, and this is 165% of the level of last year, we have brought in more than 1,5 thousand animals of excellent meat breeds.
 The annual production of meat from them is about 300 tons.
-According to the results of 2016, we plan to feed 28,5 thousand tons of milk, to get 133 million eggs - more than in previous years.
-We carried out technical re-equipment of farms, purchased new equipment for forage.
-Harvested a third more potatoes than in the 2015 year, vegetables - by 17 percent.
-Productivity at the same time increased by 39%.
-From these dry figures the conclusion follows, which gives cause for pride: by the end of June 2017, the Sakhalin region had provided itself with vegetables and potatoes.
-Carry them "from the mainland" in the winter is not necessary.
+By the end of 2016, we plan to milk 28,5 thousand tons of milk, receive 133 million eggs - more than in previous years.
+We carried out technical re-equipment of farms, purchased new equipment for the preparation of feed.
+They harvested one third more potatoes than in 2015, vegetables - 17 percent.
+At the same time, the yield increased by 39%.
+From these dry numbers, a conclusion follows, which gives reason for pride: by the end of June 2017, the Sakhalin Region provided itself with vegetables and potatoes.
+You won't have to take them "from the mainland" in winter.
 And this is a real victory.
-In addition, we used to produce less than half of greenhouse vegetables for the needs of Sakhalin.
-Now passed a very important milestone: 59% of such products - it is its own production.
+In addition, we used to produce less than half of the greenhouse vegetables for the needs of Sakhalin.
+Now we have crossed a very important milestone: 59% of such products are our own production.

 In our region, active construction of agro-industrial complexes has begun, where they will produce pork, milk, beef, delicious meat products, grow vegetables in greenhouses and contain milch herds, process and store agricultural products.
 In 2017-2018 most of them will reach full capacity.
 As a result, we expect to create 2,8 thousands of jobs, the tax contribution to the Sakhalin budget will be more than 50 billion rubles, the contribution to the GRP - almost 200 billion.
 Investors in these projects are such large companies as Merci Agro Sakhalin, Green Agro-Sakhalin, Teplichny State Farm, Ostrovnaya Poultry Plant, Krasnogorskaya Zaimka JSC, etc. In addition to the production workshops and equipment installation, Residential houses are being built for employees of agricultural complexes, kindergartens and all necessary infrastructure.
 This is very important: we are not just “ensuring food security” of Sakhalin and the Kuriles, as recorded in our program.
 We are fighting for the normal, high quality of life of Sakhalin residents who need not only work, but also all the benefits of civilization.